-- High-Converting SaaS Keywords: The specific types of keywords we choose and content we create to drive customer acquisition for our SaaS clients (categorized by bottom of funnel, middle of the funnel, and top of funnel topics).
+- High-converting SaaS keywords: The specific types of keywords we choose and content we create to drive lead generation and customer acquisition for our SaaS clients (categorized by bottom of the funnel, middle of the funnel, and top of the funnel topics).

-- Live Article Examples: For each content type, we link to examples of live articles we’ve written for clients that you can go and read, find ranking in Google, and use as inspiration to build your own equivalent content (following the structures used in those articles).
+- Live article examples: Examples of live articles we’ve written for clients that you can read, find ranking in Google, and use as inspiration to build your own equivalent content (following the structures used in those articles).

 Step 2: Create a Single, Dedicated Blog Post for Each Keyword That Deeply Satisfies Search Intent

-As we mentioned earlier, ranking on the first page for a high-intent keyword requires a very strategic approach to content creation.
-You can’t just sprinkle in keywords and hope that your post will rank, especially for high-intent terms which are valuable and highly competitive.
+Ranking on the first page for a high-intent keyword requires a very strategic approach to content creation.
+You can’t just sprinkle in keywords to a bunch of blog posts and hope that they’ll rank.
+You also can’t rely entirely on on-page SEO tools, because getting the right words on the page — while necessary — isn’t sufficient to rank for buying intent terms which are valuable and highly competitive.

-As we discussed in our conversation with Bernard Huang of Clearscope, you only get one SEO title and one H1 heading, for example — and these are key ranking factors for getting top positions.
+As we discussed in our conversation with Bernard Huang of Clearscope, you only get one SEO title, one H1 heading, one meta description, etc. — and these are key ranking factors of Google’s algorithm.

-If you try to rank for multiple target keywords with one piece of content, often it will only end up ranking for one of them (or worse, you won’t match the intent of any individual keyword, and you won’t end up ranking for any of them).
+If you try to rank for multiple target keywords with one piece of content, it will often only end up ranking for one of them (or worse, you won’t match the intent of any individual keyword, and you won’t rank for any of them).

 Satisfying search intent begins with analyzing the search engine results page (SERP) for your target keyword to understand a) which topics need to be covered in your article for it to rank and b) how you can differentiate or improve on existing results to get a top ranking position.

-We’ve documented the exact process we use when analyzing search engine rankings for target keywords in our post on SEO content writing.
-Check that out here to view examples and learn how you can approach this.
+We’ve explained in-depth the exact process we use when analyzing search engine rankings for target keywords in our post on SEO content writing.
+Check that out to view examples and learn how you can approach this.

-Step 3: Sell Your Product in Each Piece of Content
+Step 3: Sell Your SaaS Product in Each Piece of Content

 In search engine optimization and content marketing, there tends to be an aversion to selling products and services through blog content.
-Blogs are considered to be primarily for generating traffic and brand awareness, and most marketers think that you shouldn’t be too salesy in content.
+As we mentioned earlier, blogs are considered to be primarily for generating traffic and brand awareness, and most marketers think that you shouldn’t be too salesy.

-But when you design your content strategy to go after high-intent keywords, where people are at the purchase stage of the buyer’s journey, a key part of meeting search intent is discussing your product!
-This is what people are literally searching for.
-They want to know about what your product does, how it solves their problems, and how it’s different from other products and services on the market.
+But when you design your SEO content strategy to go after high-intent keywords, where people are at the purchase stage of the buyer’s journey, a key part of meeting search intent is discussing your product!
+This is what searchers are literally looking for.
+They want to know about what your product does, how it solves their problems, and how it’s different from your direct competitors and other potential solutions on the market.

-Therefore, an additional key step to writing your content is that you need to discuss the details of your product features and differentiators.
+Therefore, it’s crucial to discuss the details of your product features and its differentiators.
 And this has implications on how your content is produced — the person writing the content needs to know these things.

 At Grow & Convert, we solve this by interviewing the experts at our clients’ companies for each piece of content we create.
 This allows us to express the company’s expertise on each topic to create truly high-quality content.
-This is in contrast to doing what we call “Google Research Papers” — learning about topics in Google and regurgitating what everyone else is saying (what many digital marketing agencies and freelancers do).
+This is in contrast to doing what we call “Google Research Papers” — trying to quickly learn about a topic by Googling it and regurgitating what everyone else is saying (what many digital marketing agencies and freelancers do).